raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 Finally, edit /nfs/client1/etc/fstab and remove the /dev/mmcblkp1 and p2 lines (only proc should be left).

 Good luck!
-If it doesn't boot first time keep trying.
+If it doesn't boot on the first attempt, keep trying.
 It can take a minute or so for the Pi to boot, so be patient.